 "Focus lock" is a technique you can use when you want to compose an image in which the subject you want to focus on is not within the focus frame in the center of the screen.

-- To use focus lock, select "Spot" or " Tracking" for the Auto Focus area (page 88). - 1.
-Align the monitor screen's focus frame with the subject you want to focus on and then half-press the shutter button. - 2.
-Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When "N Tracking" is selected as the Auto Focus area, the focus frame will move automatically and follow the subject.
+- To use focus lock, select " Spot" or " Tracking" for the Auto Focus area (page 88). - 1.
+Align the monitor screen's focus frame with the subject you want to focus on and then halfpress the shutter button.

 Focus frame